How To Deal With Travel Anxiety

 We’ll be using the term “travel anxiety” throughout this article, but it’s worth noting that this is not a diagnosable mental health condition.
 It’s simply a way to describe the common phenomenon of feeling greater-than-usual stress, worry, or fear when traveling.

 For people who are already living with a diagnosed anxiety disorder that affects daily life, the stress of traveling (or planning to travel) may trigger panic attacks.
 After all, travel almost always means confronting unfamiliar scenarios while far from your usual routines and networks of support.
-Many different disorders have related traits that can exacerbate difficulties with travel, aka travel anxiety, including:
+Many different disorders have related traits that can exacerbate difficulties with travel, like travel anxiety, including:

 Generalized anxiety disorder (GAD)